cculianu/brute38/README.md

 See Charlie Hothersall-Thomas' original implementation at: https://github.com/chigley/bip38

-Includes support for Bitcoin addresses, plus MANY other coins (run it with --coin=list option to see the list).
+Includes support for Bitcoin addresses, plus MANY other coins (run it with the --coin=list option to see the full list of supported coin addresses).

 Requires: